dynah63/deep-neural-network-with-pytorch/README.md

 ```bash
 git checkout -b feature-name
 ```
-3.Commit your changes and push your branch:
+3. Commit your changes and push your branch:

 ```bash
 git commit -m "Description of feature"